tecoholic/docs-oxd/sources/plugin/php/cms/magento/index.md

 In Magento-gluu-sso 2.4.2.0  you can only enable, disable and delete scope.
 ![Scopes1](https://raw.githubusercontent.com/GluuFederation/gluu-magento-sso-login-extension/master/docu/m3.png)

-In Magento-gluu-sso 2.4.3.0 you can not only enable, disable and delete scope, but also add new scope, but when you add new scope by {any name}, necessary to add that scop in your gluu server too.
+In Magento-gluu-sso 2.4.3.0 you can not only enable, disable and delete scope, but also add new scope, but when you add new scope by {any name}, necessary to add that scope in your gluu server too.
 ![Scopes2](https://raw.githubusercontent.com/GluuFederation/gluu-magento-sso-login-extension/master/docu/m4.png)

 ### Custom scripts.